Learn to apply machine learning and AI techniques to data and discover how ethical frameworks can help you avoid teaching your machines bad habits

 Our partners most popular course

-This course has become so popular with our partners and clients that we have yet to offer a public instance.
+This is our most popular course with our partners and clients.
 Within the Civil Service Learning programme we offer a variant for policy makers, while in the BBC we have been delivering this course to members of staff (at all levels) involved in using data to inform decision making.
 Averaging one instance a week for a three month period at the end of 2018.

 Is this course just for developers?